-The course was originally designed by Tom Simpson and opened for play in 1909.
-Since then, the course has undergone a number of changes, most notably at the hands of Fred Hawtree in the late 1950s.
-Nevertheless, the shape and personality of the course retains many of Simpson's original features.
+The course was originally designed in 1909 by Julien Chantepie, one of the early professionals at La Boulie.
+Tom Simpson was then engaged to modify this layout ten years later.
+Since that time, the course has undergone a number of changes, most notably at the hands of Fred W. Hawtree in the late 1950s.
+Nevertheless, the shape and personality of the course retains many of Simpson's early features.

 Fontainebleau is not particularly long, measuring 6,074 metres from the back tees, but the greens are small and well guarded.
 Players will need to think their way round and leave nothing to chance.
 With small targets to aim at, a good short game is an important advantage.

 There is a distinct feeling of England at Fontainebleau, where the fairways wind their way through a rich forest of beech, oak and pine.
 Keep your eyes peeled for the deer, which are occasionally spotted bolting from the flight of a wayward drive.